Day One

 Lunch on Your Own

-Lunch is available to purchase in several locations including the Memorial Union Food Court, The Hub, and Seasons Marketplace.
-Some locations are closed on Sundays; local restaurants will be open.
-Guests with special dietary needs are encouraged to discuss options before orientation by contacting ISU Dining at diningrd@iastate.edu or by calling 515-294-3812.
+You can use your orientation meal ticket or purchase lunch at several locations, including the Memorial Union Food Court, the Hub, and Union Drive Marketplace.
+Cashless payment accepted.
+Some spots are closed on Sundays; local restaurants will be open.
 Check the ISU Dining website for hours, menus, and locations.
-Cashless payment accepted.

-The Memorial Union Food Court, The Hub, or Seasons Marketplace
+The Memorial Union Food Court, The Hub, or Union Drive Marketplace

 In this required session, join Cyclone Aides for an exciting session about life as a Cyclone.
 You will learn about campus life and involvement, safety and wellness, money management, next steps, and so much more.
 Compete with your team in the Ultimate Cyclone Challenge and put your knowledge to the test!